calebmsword/kivy/README.md

 <img src="https://github.com/calebmsword/kivy/assets/85499281/3ed90734-6fd3-4bb3-ac33-b5cd8e3bcb7b" width="600px" />

-Looks like the Window object can have multiple children.
-Well, it seems like the name "root widget" is a misnomer.
+It ends up that the Window object _can_ have multiple children.
+(Seems like the name "root widget" is a misnomer!)

 So, all of this begs the question: _why_ is Kivy architectured this way?
-The reason is that widgets added by the `Window` are always drawn above any widget contained in the tree starting from the root widget.
-Therefore, adding a widget to the `Window` guarantees that a widget is displayed on top of every other widget.
-The standard use case for this is when you want to render a popup window.
+The reason is that the most recently added child of `Window` **is drawn on top of every other widget in the application**.
+The standard use case for this is when you want to display a popup window.
 In fact, the [ModalView](https://kivy.org/doc/stable-2.0.0/api-kivy.uix.popup.html) and [PopUp](https://kivy.org/doc/stable-2.0.0/api-kivy.uix.popup.html) widgets are implemented in this way.

 The `Window` also has a `remove_widget` method that you can use to remove the widget from view.

 Unlike the `add_widget` method available to the `Widget` class, `Window::add_widget` does not have an optional index argument, meaning that `Window` will always draw the most recently added Widget on top of everything else.

+My tips for those who start to use `Window.add_widget` in their apps:
+ - Try your best to have no more than two widgets as children of `Window` (i.e., the root widget and some popup widget).
+You don't want to run into a situation where multiple widgets are children of `Window` and then you struggle to make one widget display over another.
+ - Always use `Window.remove_widget` whenever you want the widget to no longer displayed.
+Don't, for example, set a popup window's opacity to zero when the user exits the popup.
+(This will help you follow the previous rule).

 # The bind trick
 [Back to title](#kivy-notes)